grafana/mimir/pkg/scheduler/README.md

 #### Querier-Worker Disconnection Process 1: Errors in QuerierLoop

-If any part of the Scheduler's `QuerierLoop` errors out for any reason, it triggers defers which de-register the Querier-Worker connection from the queue.
+If any part of the Scheduler's `QuerierLoop` errors out for any reason, it triggers defers which deregister the Querier-Worker connection from the queue.
-The errors occurring in this process are generally unexpected, such as infrastructure issues causing broken or very slow connections.
+The errors occurring in this process are generally unexpected, such as infrastructure issues causing broken or timed-out connections.

 1. The defer calls in the Scheduler's `QuerierLoop` tell the `RequestQueue` to decrement the number of connections for that Querier ID.
 1. If the Querier no longer has any active worker connections *and* `querier-forget-delay` *is not enabled*, the Querier will be immediately deregistered from the `RequestQueue`, triggering a shuffle-shard update.
-1. Otherwise if the Querier no longer has any worker connections and `querier-forget-delay` *is enabled*, then the `RequestQueue` notes the time the Querier was disconnected at but does not deregister it yet.
+1. Otherwise, if the Querier no longer has any worker connections and `querier-forget-delay` *is enabled*, then the `RequestQueue` notes the time the Querier was disconnected at but does not deregister it yet.
-1. The `RequestQueue` periodically calls a `forgetDisconnectedQueriers` which will deregister all Queriers with no remaining connections whose `disconnectedAt` exceeds the `querier-forget-delay` grace period, then trigger shuffle shard updates.
+1. The `RequestQueue` periodically calls a `forgetDisconnectedQueriers` which will deregister all Queriers with no remaining connections whose `disconnectedAt` exceeds the `querier-forget-delay` grace period, then trigger shuffle-shard updates.
 1. If the Querier reconnects during the grace period, the `disconnectedAt` state is cleared.

-#### Querier-Worker Disconnection Process 2: Shutdown Notification from Querier
+#### Querier-Worker Disconnection Process 2: Graceful Shutdown Notification from Querier

-The top-level Querier process calls a `NotifyShutdown` rpc on the Scheduler to tell the Scheduler that Querier is shutting down.
-This ultimately utilizes the same mechanisms as the first process, but is the expected graceful shutdown behavior we see when Queriers are shut down as part of normal rollout or downscaling procedures.
+The top-level Querier process calls a `NotifyShutdown` rpc on the Scheduler to tell the Scheduler that the Querier is shutting down.
+This is the expected behavior we see when Queriers are shut down as part of normal rollout or downscaling procedures.
+With minor differences, this process utilizes the same mechanisms as the error-case process described above.

 1. The Scheduler tells the `RequestQueue` to mark the connection state as `shuttingDown` for the given Querier ID.
 1. All worker connections from that Querier ID in the `QuerierLoop` will receive an `ErrQuerierShuttingDown` from the `RequestQueue` when they ask to dequeue their next query request.
-3. The rest of the lifecycle is handled by the logic in the "Errors in QuerierLoop" process described above, with the exception that the forget delay is ignored when the Querier is in a `shuttingDown` state.
+3. The rest of the lifecycle is handled by the logic in the "Errors in QuerierLoop" process described above, with the exception that `querier-forget-delay` is ignored when the Querier is in a `shuttingDown` state.
-The Querier is removed immediately when the last Querier Worker connection is deregistered by the defers in the `QuerierLoop`, and shuffle-shard updates are triggered.
+The Querier is removed immediately when the last Querier Worker connection is deregistered, and shuffle-shard updates are triggered.